osu-mist/catalog-api-test/readme.md

 ### Setup Instructions

-Open terminal, navigate to your cloned local directory, and enter the following line
+First off, you'll need to enter in your credentials into the ```configuration.yaml``` file.
+Once that has been done, Open terminal, navigate to your cloned local directory, and enter the following line

 ```
 gradle build